tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 still IDK why it causes error but the error disappears if hot reloading is enabled in Android emulator (`<D-m>` -> `Enable Hot Reloading`). enabling live reload (`<D-m>` -> `Enable Live Reload`) doesn't have any effect.

+**UPDATE**

+unfortunately I got this error even with hot reloading enabled and managed to get rid of it by following these steps:

+- remove offending section from _package.json_ of `shallowequal` package
+- restart packager service (`npm start`) - no error
+- get that section back
+- restart packager service (`npm start`) - still no error

+even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs - maybe 'right' version of `shallowequal` package is cached somewhere?

+all in all IDK why this error occurs and how to fix it in general.